danbarnes/danbarnes.github.io/songwriting/2007-StandingOnTheShouldersOfTexas.markdown

 My baby sister is waiting in Dallas with a sofa to camp on.
-We're gonna drive to that old church in Marshall, where Mom and Dad lie.
+We're gonna drive to that old church in Marshall where Mom and Dad lie.
 Dad never spoke of the jungles he fought in, now I understand why.